 Minnesota does not lack places to hike.
-The bigger problem when we have with small children is the fear we will get a mile away from anywhere and have a child who suddenly has to go number 2 or can’t walk another step and now needs to be carried.
+The bigger problem we have hitting the trails with beginner hikers and small children is the fear we will get a mile away from anywhere and have a child who suddenly has to go number 2 or can’t walk another step and now needs to be carried.

 10 Kid-Friendly Hikes